cathyjf/pokemonlab.com/README.md

 site of Pok&eacute;mon Lab and Shoddy Battle.
 The present incarnation of the web site was created by [Cathy J. Fitzpatrick][cathyjf] in December 2012.
-The web site contains lots of interesting information about the history of Shoddy Battle and the advances it introduced to the competitive Pok&ecaute;mon community.
+The web site contains lots of interesting information about the history of Shoddy Battle and the advances it introduced to the competitive Pok&eacute;mon community.

 Like Shoddy Battle and Pok&eacute;mon Lab themselves, the